 Graduate Teaching Areas

-Co-convenor of the Oxford M. St. Paper, The Power of Literature: Language, Perception and World-Making in Modern and Post-Modern French Poetry
+Co-convenor of the Oxford M. St. Paper, The Power of Literature: Language, Perception and World-Making in Modern and Post-Modern French Poetry.

-(Post-)Modernism and phenomenology; reception studies; comparative studies; contemporary French poetry; literature & ethics; literature and music; life writing.
+(Post-)modernism and phenomenology; reception studies; comparative studies; modern & contemporary French poetry; literature & ethics; literature and music; life writing.

 L'Univers imaginaire de Virginia Woolf (preface by Jean Guiguet; postface by Gilbert Durand), Paris, Editions du Temps, 2001.
 Read a review of this book from the Virginia Woolf Bulletin no. 10 May 2002